codr7/sw/README.md

 An attempt to simplify some of Forth's ideas, as well as combine them with other ideas; without losing the soul of the original language.

 `sw` is designed to be embedded in Swift, which is a different game compared to Forth's origin.
-To me, a good approach when writing interpreters is to spend less energy pretending to be hardware and more on making good use of whatever sits below.

 ## Status
 `sw` is still in a very explorative phase, please mind the gaps.